 Jump to navigation

 The Department of Health Care Policy and Financing (Department) is committed to creating a high-performing, cost-effective Medicaid system that delivers quality services and improves the health of Coloradans.
 The next iteration of the Accountable Care Collaborative seeks to leverage the proven successes of Colorado Medicaid’s programs to enhance the Health First Colorado (Colorado’s Medicaid program) member and provider experience.

 Goals of Phase II

 Objectives of Phase II

-The Department has released the formal request for proposals (RFP) for seven Regional Accountable Entities for the next iteration of the Accountable Care Collaborative.
+On May 11, 2017, the Department released the formal request for proposals (RFP) for seven Regional Accountable Entities for the next iteration of the Accountable Care Collaborative.
 The Department is pleased to announce the below entities will be awarded contracts.
 We have also made available the proposals from each of the awarded entities.

 9925 Federal Drive, Suite 100